DonDracula/Unity_Demo/FPS/README.md

 Name：FPS Demo

+Goal：Destroy the enemy, and gain a point.
+Let's see who can get the highest score.

-Goal：Implement the basic functions that a FPS game may have.
+Description: Implement the basic functions that a FPS game may have(lift bar, enemy spawn , automatic routing, minimap and so on).
+You will lose when your life is 0.(see the upper left of your life)

 ScreenShot: